Art & Design

 KEY DATES AND INFORMATION ABOUT ART GCSE YEAR 11

-After Christmas the students will receive the real exam paper (40% of Grade) of which we will spend a lesson discussing and deciding on a specific question to base the exam project on.
+The real exam paper is available by clicking the link below.
+This is 40% of the overall grade and we will spend a lesson discussing and deciding on a specific question to base the exam project on.
 4 A2 worksheets will be the minimum required for preparation (same as coursework + 1 extra on Development); these can be worked on both in class and at home.
 Students that use this opportunity of extra time to work on worksheets at home achieve much better.
 These sheets can then be taken into the 10 hour EXAM on the 19th and 20th April where they will be used to influence the final piece that must be completed in the 10 hours.
 Art is the first Exam and first subject to submit coursework.

 TIP: Students must dedicate time now and up to half term to the Art GCSE.
 Art takes time and after half term other subjects will become more time dependant as pressure begins to build for the exam season, now is the time!
 Art Club week A Thursday, Week B Wed/Thursday 2.30-4.00.